 With so many solar panels on the market, what’s the best choice for your home?
-The experts at ReVision Energy aim to make the decision easy for you.
+Do you decide based on performance, warranty, or cost? — or all of the above?

 We’ve been installing solar electric (also, photovoltaic, or PV) arrays in Maine, New Hampshire, and Massachusetts since the early 2000s, when solar panel sizes were very modest and systems were only suited for remote locations where grid connections were not possible.
-Now since solar panels have gotten much more efficient – and dropped in price by over 75%! – you can power your entire home with solar panels.
+Now since solar panels have gotten much more efficient – and dropped in cost by over 75% – you can power your entire home with solar panels.

 While solar technology continues to improve by iterations, the core components have not changed much, and, while the finer points are quite detailed, the basic concept is simple.
 Grid-tied solar arrays need solar panels and one or more inverters.